besarbertasholli/valhalla-insights/README.md

    - Data is scraped from multiple sources using Scrapy.
    - Headers, and user-agent rotation are used to prevent blocking.
    - The scraper handles redirects and retries on failure.
+   - The pipeline handles missing data from the sites and has cases of fallback options

 2. **Data Processing & Storage**
    - Raw scraped data is cleaned, structured, and stored in a PostgreSQL database through the Django ORM.
-   - Django Migrations are included to recreate database tables and load data efficiently.
+   - Django Migrations are included to recreate database tables.
    - If a record already exists, it is updated instead of duplicated.

 3. **Web Application**
    - A Django-based web application provides an interface for browsing and searching characters.
-   - Bootstrap is used for responsive design.
+   - Bootstrap is used for quick and responsive design.

 4. **Scheduling & Updates**
    - Scraping jobs are scheduled via `cron`